Skip to main content

 This system ensures that objects with higher weights are prioritized in the selection process.

-Baits modify the selection chances of specific items by boosting their weights.
-When a bait is applied, it multiplies the base weight of the affected items, effectively increasing their likelihood of being selected.
+Baits modify the selection chances of specific items by changing their weights.
+A bait can add, subtract, multiply, or divide the base weight of affected rarities and fish.

 How It Works